TheOdinProject/curriculum/foundations/installations/installation_guides/linux/dual_boot.md

 ### Step 1: Download Ubuntu

 First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions ("flavors"), but we suggest the standard desktop [Ubuntu](https://releases.ubuntu.com/24.04/).
 If you're using an older computer, we recommend [Xubuntu](https://xubuntu.org/release/24.04/).
 Be sure to download the 64-bit version of Ubuntu or Xubuntu.
 If you reach the download page and are unsure about what version to choose, it is recommended that you pick the Long-Term Support (LTS) version 24.04 (Noble Numbat).
-You may be tempted to choose a more recent release, but this version is tried and tested by the Odin Project community and therefore the most reliable option for the purposes of this curriculum.
+You may be tempted to choose a more recent release if one exists, but this version is tried and tested by the Odin Project community and therefore the most reliable option for the purposes of this curriculum.

 ### Step 2: Create a bootable flash drive